OpenEvalProject/evals/manuscripts/elife-88328/v1/manuscript.md

 The following antibodies were used for immunoblotting and co-immunoprecipitation assays: anti-TXNIP (#14715), anti-HDAC2 (#57156), anti-alpha Tubulin (#3873), anti-phospho-HDAC2 (#69238), anti-MTA1 (#5647), anti-MBD3 (#14540), anti-ATP6V1B2 (14617S), HRP-linked anti-rabbit IgG (7074S), and HRP-linked anti-mouse IgG (7076S) were obtained from Cell Signaling Technology (Beverly, MA); anti-H3ac (39139) was obtained from Active Motif (Carlsbad, CA); anti-ß-actin (GTX629630) was obtained from GeneTex; normal anti-rabbit IgG (sc-2027) and anti-GAPDH (sc-365062) were obtained from Santa Cruz Biotechnology (Dallas, TX); and TrueBlot anti-rabbit IgG HRP (18-8816-31) was obtained from Rockland (Philadelphia, PA).

-## Quantitative reverse-transcription polymerase chain reaction (PCR)
+### Quantitative reverse-transcription polymerase chain reaction (PCR)

 Total RNA was isolated using TRIzol reagent (#15596018, Invitrogen) and subjected to reverse transcription PCR (RT-PCR) with ReverTra Ace qPCR RT kit (#FSQ-101, Toyobo, Osaka, Japan) or GoScript RT-PCR system (#A5001, Promega) according to the manufacturer’s instructions.
 The mRNA expression levels of target genes were quantified using the CFX Opus 96 (Bio-Rad, Hercules, CA) or Applied Biosystems QuantStudio 1 (Applied Biosystems, Foster City, CA) real-time PCR.
 AccuPower 2X GreenStar qPCR Master Mix (#K6251, Bioneer) or SYBR Green Realtime PCR Master Mix (#QPK-201, Toyobo) were applied according to the manufacturer’s protocols.
 The data was normalized by GAPDH or alpha-tubulin mRNA levels and calculated using the ΔΔCt method (Hellemans et al., 2007).
 The primers used for qRT-PCR analysis are summarized in the Key resources table.

-## Immunofluorescence of HDAC2 and TXNIP
+### Immunofluorescence of HDAC2 and TXNIP

 HeLa cells were cultured in six-well plates with cover slips in each well (1.5 × 104 cells/well).
 After cells were incubated overnight in Opti-MEM, TXNIP knockdown was induced by transfection of siRNA at a concentration of 100 nM.
 Following 48 hr of transfection, the cells were washed twice with PBS and then fixed with 100% ice-cold methanol for 10 min at –20°C. After rinsing three with PBSTw (PBS containing 0.1% Tween 20), the cells were blocked with 3% BSA in PBS and incubated for 45 min at room temperature.
 Next, cells were incubated with the primary antibody for 150 min followed by the secondary antibody for 60 min in the dark.
 For co-staining with a second primary antibody, the blocking step followed by the primary and secondary antibody incubation steps were repeated.
 All of the antibodies were diluted in antibody dilution buffer (1% BSA in PBS).
 Information of the antibodies is listed in the Key resources table.
 The cover slips were rinsed three times with PBSTw and then mounted with VECTASHIELD Antifade Mounting Medium containing DAPI (Vector Laboratories) according to the manufacturer’s instructions.
 The fluorescence was visualized with a Nikon C2 Si-plus confocal microscope.
 Fluorescence images were observed under a ZEISS confocal microscope (LSM5; Carl Zeiss, Jena, Germany), and the integrated densities of fluorescence were analyzed using ImageJ program.

-## Nuclear–cytoplasmic fractionation
+### Nuclear–cytoplasmic fractionation

 Prior to transfection, HeLa cells were seeded in 100 mm cell culture dishes containing Opti-MEM medium and incubated overnight (reaching a confluency of approximately 30–40%).
 The cells were then transfected with siTXNIP.
 Cells were harvested after 48 hr of transfection and fractionated according to the manufacturer’s instructions using NE-PER Nuclear and Cytoplasmic Extraction Reagents (#78833, Thermo Fisher Scientific).
 Protease inhibitor cocktail (P8340; Sigma-Aldrich) was added as a supplement to the lysis buffer, and the protein concentration was measured using a Pierce BCA Protein Assay Kit (#23225, Thermo Fisher Scientific).

-## ChIP assay
+### ChIP assay

 Cells were crosslinked with 1% formaldehyde at 37°C or room temperature for 15 min and the reaction was stopped by the addition of 0.125 M glycine.
 ChIP was then performed using a ChIP-IT High Sensitivity kit (#53040, Active Motif) according to the manufacturer’s instructions.
 Enrichment of the ChIP signal was detected by quantitative real-time PCR (qPCR).
 The data of each biological replicate were normalized with negative control IgG signals, and enrichment values were calculated using the ΔΔCt method (Hellemans et al., 2007).
 The following antibodies were used: TXNIP (14715, Cell Signaling Technology, Beverly, MA), HDAC2 (57156, Cell Signaling Technology), H3ac antibody (39139; Active Motif), and normal rabbit IgG antibodies.
 The primers used for ChIP-qPCR are summarized in the Key resources table.

-## Osteoclast differentiation and collection of lentiviruses for ARRDC5 expression
+### Osteoclast differentiation and collection of lentiviruses for ARRDC5 expression

 BMMs were cultured as previously described (Kim et al., 2019b).
 Briefly, bone marrow was obtained from mouse femurs and tibias at 8 wk of age (C5BL/6; KOATECH, Gyeonggi-do, South Korea; Supplementary file 12), and BMMs were isolated from the bone marrow using Histopaque (1077; Sigma-Aldrich).
 BMMs were seeded at a density of 1.2 × 105 cells/well into 24-well culture plates and incubated in α-MEM (SH30265.01; Hyclone, Rockford, IL) containing 20 ng/mL macrophage colony-stimulating factor (M-CSF; 300-25; PeproTech, Cranbury, NJ).
 To induce osteoclast differentiation, BMMs were treated for 24 hr with lentiviral-containing medium that also contained M-CSF, after which the medium was changed to α-MEM containing 20 ng/mL M-CSF and 20 ng/mL RANKL (462-TEC; R&D Systems, Minneapolis, MN).
 The differentiation medium was changed every 24 hr during the 5-day differentiation period.

 To obtain the media containing lentivirus, HEK293 cells were cultured in DMEM containing 4.5 g/L glucose (SH30243.01; Hyclone) supplemented with 10% FBS (SH30084.03; Hyclone) and 1% penicillin–streptomycin.
 After seeding cells at a density of 1 × 105 cells/well into six-well culture plates, the cells were incubated with lentivirus co-transfected media for 16 hr.
 Lentivirus co-transfected media was prepared according to the manufacturer’s instructions using the CRISPR & MISSION Lentiviral Packaging Mix (SHP002; Sigma-Aldrich) and the lentiviral transfer vector.
 The lentiviral vector pHAGE-GFP-ARRDC5 was used to generate GFP-ARRDC5-overexpressing osteoclasts, and pHAGE-GFP-GFP served as the control vector.
 The pLKO.1-puro-CMV-tGFP vector (SHC003; Sigma-Aldrich) was employed to generate ARRDC5 knockdown, which contains the target sequence 5′-CCACACCTTTGAACTTCCATTT-3′, and this vector was also used to generate its non-target control.
 After the incubation, the medium was replaced with fresh α-MEM medium supplemented with 10% FBS and 1% penicillin–streptomycin.
 The medium was collected twice (after 24 and 48 hr), designated as lentiviral-containing medium, and stored in a deep freezer until used to infect BMMs.

-## TRAP staining and bone resorption pit assay
+### TRAP staining and bone resorption pit assay

 Osteoclast differentiation and activity were determined by TRAP staining and a bone resorption pit assay, respectively.
 TRAP staining was performed using a TRAP staining kit (PMC-AK04F-COS; Cosmo Bio Co., Ltd, Tokyo, Japan) following the manufacturer’s instructions.
 TRAP-positive multinucleated cells with more than three nuclei were counted under a microscope using ImageJ software (NIH, Bethesda, MD).
 The bone resorption pit assay was performed using dentin discs (IDS AE-8050; Immunodiagnostic Systems, Tyne & Wear, UK).
 Cells were differentiated to osteoclasts on the discs over a 4-day period, after which the discs were stained with 1% toluidine blue solution and the resorption pit area was quantified using ImageJ software.

-## Immunofluorescence staining of the V-type ATPase and visualization with GFP-ARRDC5
+### Immunofluorescence staining of the V-type ATPase and visualization with GFP-ARRDC5

 To inhibit V-type ATPase transport to the membrane (Matsumoto and Nakanishi-Matsui, 2019), osteoclasts on the fifth day of differentiation were incubated with 100 nM bafilomycin A1 (19-148; Sigma-Aldrich) for 3 hr.
 Then, immunofluorescence staining was performed to visualize the localization of the V-type ATPase in bafilomycin A1-treated and untreated cells.
 The cells were fixed using a 4% PFA solution (PC2031-100; Biosesang, Gyeonggi-do, Korea) and permeabilized using 0.05% Triton X-100 at room temperature for 5 min.
 The cells were incubated with anti-V-type ATPase antibody (SAB1402125-100UG; Sigma-Aldrich) at room temperature for 1 hr, and then stained with the Alexa Fluor 594-conjugated anti-mouse antibody (A-21044; Invitrogen) at room temperature for 30 min.
 Finally, cells were mounted using Antifade Mountant with DAPI (P36962; Invitrogen).
 Fluorescence images were observed under a ZEISS confocal microscope (LSM5; Carl Zeiss).

-## Cell line authentication and mycoplasma contamination test
+### Cell line authentication and mycoplasma contamination test

 We newly purchased HEK293, HEK293T, and S2R+ (DGRC Stock 150; https://dgrc.bio.indiana.edu//stock/150; RRID:CVCL_Z831) cell lines from either ATCC or the DGRC for the study.
 Detailed information of the cell lines is summarized in the Key resources table.
 After establishing frozen stocks, these cell lines were immediately used.
 Note that the short tandem repeat (STR) profiles for HEK293 and HEK293T cell lines are available from ATCC, while the profile for the S2R+ cell line is accessible through the DGRC (Schneider, 1972).
 HeLa cell, a gift from Dr. Jungwook Hwang at Hanyang University and originally sourced from ATCC, was re-authenticated using STR profiling by the biotechnology company Macrogen.
 The STR analysis report for HeLa cell is included in Supplementary file 12.
 We routinely performed mycoplasma contamination tests with PCR-based mycoplasma kits, such as Mycoplasma PCR Detection Kit (G238; abm, Vancouver, Canada) or e-Myco plus Mycoplasma PCR Detecting Kit (25237; iNtRON Biotechnology, Seoul, South Korea), and the test results are included in Supplementary file 12.

-## Functional annotations and multiple sequence alignment of α-arrestin sequences
+### Functional annotations and multiple sequence alignment of α-arrestin sequences

 The sequences of 12 Drosophila and 6 human α-arrestins were retrieved from the UniProt database (The UniProt Consortium, 2017).
 Domains and motifs including the PPxY motif were annotated based on sequences from Pfam version 31.0 (El-Gebali et al., 2019) and the ELM database (Dinkel et al., 2016).
 The sequences were subjected to the multiple-sequence alignment tool T-COFFEE (Notredame et al., 2000) using default parameters.
 The output of T-COFFEE was applied to RAxML (version 8.2.11; Stamatakis, 2014) to generate a consensus phylogenetic tree with 1000 rapid bootstrapping using ‘-m PROTGAMMAWAGF’ as the parameter.

-## Identification of high-confidence bait–prey PPIs
+### Identification of high-confidence bait–prey PPIs

-## SAINTexpress analysis
+#### SAINTexpress analysis

 To identify high-confidence bait–prey PPIs, spectral counts of AP/MS data from S2R+ and HEK293 cells were subjected to the SAINTexpress algorithm (version 3.6.1; Teo et al., 2014), which calculates the probability of authenticity for each bait–prey PPI.
 The program outputs the SAINTexpress scores and the Bayesian false discovery rates (BFDR) based on the spectral count distribution of true and false PPI sets.
 Before calculating the scores, bait-to-bait self-interactions were removed manually.
 SAINTexpress was run with the ‘-R 2’ parameter, which specifies the number of replicates, and the ‘-L 3’ parameter, which specifies the number of representative negative control experiments to be considered.

-## PPI validation datasets
+#### PPI validation datasets

 To evaluate the performance of the PPI prediction based on the SAINTexpress score, validation datasets including positive and negative PPIs were precompiled as described in previous studies (Kwon et al., 2013; Vinayagam et al., 2016).
 Briefly, the positive PPIs were initially collected by searching for known PPIs involving α-arrestins from STRING version 10.5 (https://string-db.org/; Szklarczyk et al., 2015), GeneMANIA version 3.4.1 (Warde-Farley et al., 2010), Bioplex (Huttlin et al., 2015), and DpiM (Guruharsha et al., 2011).
 For human, additional positive PPIs were curated from the literature (Colland et al., 2004; Dotimas et al., 2016; Nabhan et al., 2012; Nishinaka et al., 2004; Puca and Brou, 2014; Wu et al., 2013).
 After these steps, 30 PPIs (21 preys) for human and 46 PPIs (17 preys) for Drosophila were considered as positive PPIs (Supplementary file 2A and C).
 Proteins manually curated from the Contaminant Repository for Affinity Purification (CRAPome) (Mellacheruvu et al., 2013) were compared to those detected in our negative controls, and only those that were detected in both were considered as were negative PPIs (Supplementary file 2B and D).
 As a result of these steps, 1372 PPIs (268 preys) for human and 1246 PPIs (122 preys) for Drosophila were compiled as negative PPIs.

-## Construction of high-confidence PPI networks
+#### Construction of high-confidence PPI networks

 The performance of SAINTexpress was evaluated using the positive and negative PPIs.
 Because there is an imbalance between positive and negative PPIs, 1000 random cohorts of negative PPIs number-matched with that of positive PPIs were generated.
 The average true-positive and false-positive rates were plotted as ROC curves over different SAINTexpress scores as a cutoff, and AUC values were calculated using the ROCR R package (version 1.0-11, https://cran.r-project.org/web/packages/ROCR/index.html).
 Based on these results, we chose an optimal cutoff for high-confidence PPIs with a BFDR of 0.01, where the false-positive rates were less than 3% (~1.8% for human and ~2.7% for Drosophila) in both species, and the true-positive rates were substantially higher (~66.7% for human and ~45.7% for Drosophila).
 The cutoffs correspond to SAINTexpress scores of 0.85 and 0.88 for human and Drosophila, respectively.

-## Checking the reproducibility of spectral counts among replicates
+### Checking the reproducibility of spectral counts among replicates

 If multiple proteins isoforms were detected, they were collapsed into a single gene.
 To avoid the divide-by-zero error, spectral counts of ‘0’ were converted to a minimum non-zero value, ‘0.01’.
 To examine the integrity and quality of spectral counts from the AP/MS, the average correlation coefficients (Pearson) of spectral counts from α-arrestins were calculated and plotted.
 At each cutoff of spectra counts from 1 to 15, only the PPIs with spectral counts that were the same or higher than the cutoff for all replicates were kept and used to calculate correlation coefficients between replicates.
 The resulting coefficients from the α-arrestin interactomes were then averaged and plotted.
 At the cutoff of six spectral counts, saturation of average correlation coefficients was observed and chosen as an optimal cutoff to filter the PPIs.
 PCA of the filtered PPIs was conducted based on spectral counts (with a pseudo count 1 added) transformed into a log2 using the factoextra R package (version 1.0.7).

-## Hierarchical clustering of high-confidence PPIs
+### Hierarchical clustering of high-confidence PPIs

 Hierarchical clustering based on log2 spectral counts (pseudo count 1 added) of high-confidence PPIs was conducted using the Pearson correlation as the clustering distance and Ward’s method as the clustering method.
 Heatmaps were visualized using the ComplexHeatmap R package (version 2.6.2; Gu et al., 2016).
 Six clusters were identified for each species based on the results of hierarchical clustering; the PANTHER protein class overrepresentation test was performed for the proteins in each cluster (Thomas et al., 2003).
 FDRs (Fisher’s exact test) of indicated protein classes were ≤0.05 for all classes except for ‘GTPase-activating protein’ in human (FDR < 0.133) and ‘GEFs’ in Drosophila (FDR < 0.109), respectively.
 Interacting prey proteins from the positive PPIs were selectively labeled.

-## Domain and motif analysis of bait and prey proteins
+### Domain and motif analysis of bait and prey proteins

 For human and Drosophila, respectively, 53 and 65 short-linear motifs in α-arrestins were annotated using the ELM database (Dinkel et al., 2016), and 423 and 546 protein domains in prey proteins were annotated using the UniProt database (The UniProt Consortium, 2017; Supplementary file 4).
 To test for enrichment of protein domains, we implemented the Expression Analysis Systematic Explorer (EASE) score (Hosack et al., 2003), which is calculated by subtracting one gene within the query domain and conducting a one-sided Fisher’s exact test.
 Protein domains enriched in the interactomes of each α-arrestin (Benjamini–Hochberg FDR ≤ 0.05) were plotted using the ComplexHeatmap R package (version 2.6.2).
 Next, to see how reliable our filtered PPIs were, we utilized information about known affinities between domains and short-linear motifs from the ELM database (Dinkel et al., 2016).
 Because the arrestin_N (Pfam ID: PF00339) and arrestin_C (Pfam Id: PF02752) domains in α-arrestins do not have known interactions with any of the short-linear motifs in the ELM database (Dinkel et al., 2016), only the interactions between the short-linear motifs in α-arrestins and protein domains in the interactome (prey proteins) were considered in this analysis.
 We found that 59 out of the 390 human PPIs and 64 out of the 740 Drosophila PPIs were supported by such known affinities (Supplementary file 4).
 One-sided Fisher’s exact test was used to test the significance of the enrichment of the supported PPIs in the filtered PPI sets versus those in the unfiltered PPI sets (Figure 1D).

-## Subcellular localizations of bait and prey proteins
+### Subcellular localizations of bait and prey proteins

 To search for annotated subcellular localizations of the proteins in the α-arrestin interactomes, we first obtained annotation files of cellular components (GO: CC) for human and Drosophila from the Gene Ontology Consortium (Ashburner et al., 2000).
 From the annotations, we only utilized GO terms for 11 subcellular localizations (name of subcellular localization – GO term ID: Cytosol – GO:0005829; Plasma membrane – GO:0005886; Nucleus – GO:0005634; Mitochondrion – GO:0005739; Endoplasmic reticulum – GO:0005783; Golgi apparatus – GO:0005794; Cytoskeleton – GO:0005856; Peroxisome – GO:0005777; Lysosome – GO:0005764; Endosome – GO:0005768; Extracellular space – GO:0005615).
 If a protein was annotated to be localized in multiple locations, a weighted value (1/the number of multiple localizations) was assigned to each location.
 Finally, the relative frequencies of the subcellular localizations associated with the interacting proteins in the filtered PPIs were plotted for each α-arrestin (Figure 1—figure supplement 3B).

-## Identification of protein complexes associated with α-arrestins
+### Identification of protein complexes associated with α-arrestins

 To examine protein complexes significantly enriched in the α-arrestin interactomes, we collected known protein complexes from two databases: COMPLEAT (Vinayagam et al., 2013), which is a comprehensive resource of protein complexes built from information in the literature and predicted by orthologous relationships of proteins across species (human, Drosophila, and yeast), and the DAVID GO analysis of cellular components (Huang et al., 2009a; Benjamini–Hochberg FDR ≤ 0.05; Supplementary file 7B and D), from which bulk cellular compartments such as the nucleus, cytosol, and so on were excluded.
-From the COMPLEAT database, we evaluated the association of the resulting protein complexes with each α-arrestin by the complex association score, which is the IQM of SAINTexpress scores (Equation 1)(1)ComplexassociationscoreIQM=∑i=Q1Q3SAINTexpressscoreiQ3-Q1+1
+From the COMPLEAT database, we evaluated the association of the resulting protein complexes with each α-arrestin by the complex association score, which is the IQM of SAINTexpress scores (Equation 1)

+$$
+ComplexassociationscoreIQM=\frac{\sum_{i=Q1}^{Q3}SAINTexpressscore_{i}}{Q3-Q1+1}
+$$

-where the first quartile is Q1 = N4+1, the third quartile is Q3 = 3N4 , and N is the total number of preys in the complex.
+where the first quartile is Q1 = $\frac{N}{4}+1$, the third quartile is Q3 = $\frac{3N}{4}$ , and N is the total number of preys in the complex.
 The significance of the complex association score was estimated by comparing the score to the null distribution of the scores calculated from 1000 random complexes of input proteins.
 The significance was tested using the online COMPLEAT tool, and protein complexes with p<0.05 were selected for further analysis (Supplementary file 7A and C).
-Next, we iteratively combined (clustered) the pairs of protein complexes from any two databases (COMPLEAT and GO analysis of cellular components) that showed the highest overlap coefficients, OverlapX,Y (Equation 2; Vijaymeena and Kavitha, 2016), until there was no pair of complexes whose coefficients were higher than 0.5.(2)OverlapX,Y=X∩YX,Y
+Next, we iteratively combined (clustered) the pairs of protein complexes from any two databases (COMPLEAT and GO analysis of cellular components) that showed the highest overlap coefficients, $OverlapX,Y$ (Equation 2; Vijaymeena and Kavitha, 2016), until there was no pair of complexes whose coefficients were higher than 0.5.

+$$
+OverlapX,Y=\frac{X∩Y}{X,Y}
+$$

 From the clustered set of complexes, we manually removed those with fewer than three subunits or two PPIs.
 Subunits in the complexes that have no connection among themselves were also removed.
 Lastly, the significance of associations of the resulting complexes with each α-arrestin was tested in the same manner as done in COMPLEAT using complex association score.
 The resulting p-values were corrected using the Benjamini–Hochberg procedure, and only interactions with statistical significance (FDR < 0.2) were visualized with Cytoscape v3.5.1 (Shannon et al., 2003; Figures 2 and 3, Figure 2—figure supplement 1, Figure 3—figure supplement 1).

-## Orthologous networks of α-arrestin interactomes
+### Orthologous networks of α-arrestin interactomes

 DIOPT (version 7.1) was used to search for orthologs of all prey proteins and only those with a DIOPT score ≥ 2 were selected for the identification of orthologous PPIs between Drosophila and human.
 Next, the orthologs were tested for the enrichment of GO biological process and molecular functions and Kyoto Encyclopedia of Genes and Genomes pathway using DAVID (Huang et al., 2009a).
 In addition, manual curation of individual genes was performed through the UniProt database (The UniProt Consortium, 2017).
 The orthologs were manually grouped into functional modules based on the results, and α-arrestins were modularized into seven groups based on hierarchical clustering of log2-transformed mean spectral counts using the correlation distance and the Ward linkage method.
 The heatmap was plotted using the pheatmap R package (version 1.0.12).

-## Processing of RNA-seq data
+### Processing of RNA-seq data

 For quality checks and read trimming, RNA-seq data were processed by FastQC (version 0.11.8; Andrews, 2010) and sickle (version 1.33; Joshi and Fass, 2011) with default parameters.
 After the trimming, the reads were aligned to human transcriptomes (GENCODE version 29, GRCH38/hg38; Frankish et al., 2019) using STAR (version 2.5.3a_modified; Dobin et al., 2013) with default parameters and read counts were determined using RSEM (version 1.3.1; Li and Dewey, 2011).
 The DEG analysis was performed using the edgeR R package (version 3.32.1; Robinson et al., 2010).
 Batch information was added as confounding variables to adjust for batch effects.
 The DEGs are summarized in Supplementary file 10.

-## Processing of ATAC-seq data
+### Processing of ATAC-seq data

 Each ATAC-seq dataset was processed using the ENCODE ATAC-seq pipeline implemented with Caper (Jin-Wook et al., 2018).
 Briefly, reads were mapped to the human reference genome (GRCH38/hg38) using Bowtie2 (version 2.3.4.3), and unmapped reads, duplicates, and those mapped to the mitochondrial genome were removed.
 Peaks were called by MACS2 (Zhang et al., 2008), and optimal peaks that were reproducible across pseudo replicates were used in the downstream analysis.
 The number of processed reads and peaks is summarized in Supplementary file 9.
 Plots of ATAC-seq signals around the TSSs of expressed genes were generated using the R genomation package (version 1.22.0; Akalin et al., 2015).
 The batch effects of the signals were corrected using the removeBatchEffect function from the limma R package (version 3.46.0; Ritchie et al., 2015).
 Of the broad and narrow peaks resulting from the ENCODE ATAC-seq pipeline, the latter were used as an input to obtain consensus ACRs using the diffBind R package (version 3.0.15; Ross-Innes et al., 2012).
 The dACRs were detected using the edgeR R package (version 3.32.1; Robinson et al., 2010).
 In total, 70,746 ACRs and 5219 dACRs were detected in HeLa cells and are summarized in Supplementary file 10.
 The genomic positions of the ACRs were annotated using the ChIPseeker R package (version 1.26.2; Yu et al., 2015).
 If the ACRs spanned more than one genomic region, their positions were assigned based on the following priority: promoters 5′ untranslated regions (UTRs) 3′UTRs other exons introns downstream intergenic regions.
 The promoter of a gene was defined as the region 5 kb upstream and 500 bp downstream of the TSS.

-## PCA of ATAC- and RNA-seq data
+### PCA of ATAC- and RNA-seq data

 For ATAC-seq, normalized read counts derived from the diffBind R package (version 3.0.15; Ross-Innes et al., 2012) were transformed into a log2 function.
 Batch effect corrections were done using the limma R package (version 3.46.0; Ritchie et al., 2015).
 For RNA-seq, counts per million mapped reads (CPM) were also processed in the same manner.
 For PCA, 2000 features with the highest variance across samples were extracted and utilized.
 Plots of principal components 1 and 2 were generated using the factoextra R package (version 1.0.7).

-## Functional signatures of repressed genes upon TXNIP depletion
+### Functional signatures of repressed genes upon TXNIP depletion

 Genes that exhibited decreased chromatin accessibility at their promoter and decreased RNA expression upon TXNIP knockdown (Supplementary file 11) were selected based on the following criteria: (1) log2 (RNA level in siTXNIP-treated cells/RNA level in siCon-treated cells) (hereafter, siTXNIP/siCon) ≤ –1; (2) log2 (siTXNIP/siCon) of ACRs in the promoter region ≤ –1 (If there are multiple ACRs in the promoter region, the one with the highest ATAC-seq signal was selected) or log2 mean (siTXNIP/siCon) of all ACRs in the promoter region ≤ –1.
 Enrichment analysis of the GO terms in the gene set was performed using g:Profiler (Raudvere et al., 2019).
 Top 10 enriched terms from the biological process and molecular functions categories were plotted (Figure 5G).

-## Code availability
+### Code availability

 All source codes and in-house codes used in the study are available at GitHub (copy archived at Lee, 2023).